 7 Most Infamous Cloud Security Breaches

-The use of cloud computing has undoubtedly made it easier for organizations to store, access, and share data anytime from anywhere.
+The use of cloud computing has undoubtedly made it easier for organisations to store, access, and share data anytime from anywhere.
 However, this convenience comes with a price as well- the risk of cyber attacks.

 In this article, we will discuss some of the most notorious cloud security breaches that have put millions of individuals’ personal information at risk.